PennyLeScroche/PennyLeScroche.github.io/dealing-with-deities.md

 ### End the Scene

-When the scene feels as if it is coming to an end, initiate end of scene procedure.
-Each demigod will gain power tokens based on the behavior of the mortals whether they were present in the scene or not.
+When the scene feels as if it is coming to an end, initiate this end of scene procedure.
+Each demigod gains power tokens based on the behavior of the mortals whether they were present in the scene or not.
 Notable mortals count as a single mortal and a crowd of nameless mortals count as 2 mortals for this step.
 Once power is distributed, the spotlight player will select who gets the spotlight next.
 If all players have gotten the spotlight, then move on to the final scene.

 ### The Final Scene